xnithunx/google-shopping-ruby/readme.md

 ## 5.)
 Use your functions

-Use the functions you created in 1 - 5 to ouput (console.log) the following lists of items.
+Use the functions you created in 1 - 5 to ouput (`puts`) the following lists of items.

 * All items made by Sony.
 * All items made by Sony that are available.